Lonsana Doumbouya

-Lonsana Doumbouya (born 26 September 1990) is a Guinean professional footballer who plays for Thai League 1 club Buriram United.
+Lonsana Doumbouya (born 26 September 1990) is a Guinean professional footballer who most recently played for Thai League 1 club Port.

 Club career

 Doumbouya played in his native France early in his career.
 He played for Belgian club Cercle Brugge during the 2015–16 season.

 On 25 August 2016, Doumbouya signed for Scottish Premiership club Inverness Caledonian Thistle, on a two-year deal.

 However on 31 January 2017 he was released from his contract with Inverness which allowed him to sign for Austrian Bundesliga side St. Polten.

 On 30 July 2021, Doumbouya joined Chinese Super League club Shanghai Shenhua.
 By the time of the transfer, he was the top goalscorer in the 2021 China League One with 10 goals.
 On 29 April 2022, Doumbouya left Shanghai Shenhua.

 International career

 Doumouya was born in France to parents of Guinean descent.
 He debuted for the Guinea national football team in a 2–1 2018 World Cup qualification loss to the DR Congo on 13 November 2016.